specs32/specs_keys/README.md

 The base plate is the acryl plate from an old TFT Monitor cut to size and sanded. (roughly) Between PCB and baseplate is some foamy stuff for dampening.

-so, except the pcb and the mcu and a couple smd parts this thing is completly salvaged from trash (45 € where 40€ were the PCBs, still have 3 if you want one)
+So, except the pcb and the mcu and a couple smd parts this thing is completly salvaged from trash (45 € where 40€ were the PCBs, still have 3 if you want one)

 Features  :
   - ATMega 32U4 @ 8 MHz (why the crystal ... such a waste, sigh)